microsoft/TypeChat/tests/lib/readme.md

 - Step through suitable runTests method
 - If these instructions don't work, please fix them.

-### New Code Tests ###
+### JEST tests ###
-(For now - updates coming for Jest)
+-  Ensure you have Jest and related extensions installed.
--  Create an appConfig.json file in the test folder.
+-  Create an **appConfig.json** file in the test folder.
 -  Clone /src/typeChatConfigSample.json as a basic
--  Add keys for your Azure Open AI subscription.
+-  **You must add keys** for your Azure Open AI subscription.
-    - .gitIgore is set up ensure this file does not get checked in, but do double check.
-We don't want to leak credentials
+    - .gitignore is set up ensure this file does not get checked in, but do double check.
-- In VS Code, change your launch.json to Run **tests/runner.ts**.
+    - We don't want to leak credentials
-- If you don't have an Azure Open AI subscription, you can comment out the Open AI tests.
+- If you don't have an Azure Open AI subscription, **AI tests** will not run